DamoM73/turtle_vid_tute/lesson_1_script.md

 ### Create a turtle

 What is a turtle?
 Well, a turtle is a little arrow that you can command to move around the screen.
-By before we can program the turtle, we have to make one.
+But before we can program the turtle, we have to make one.
 On line `5` type the line `my_ttl = turtle.Turtle()`.
 Let's explore that line:

 - `turtle.Turtle()` tells Python from the *turtle* module you just imported (`turtle.`) use the command `Turtle()` to create a turtle.
 - `myttl =` names the newly created turtle `myttl`.
 You can name the turtle anything you want.
 In fact the name `myttl` is pretty lame, so go ahead and name it whatever you want, but it can only be a *one word name*, and remember, where ever you see `myttl` you need to substitute it with your name.